tvlfyi/tvix/store/docs/api.md

 The store client asks the `PathInfoService` for the `PathInfo` of the output path in the request, and looks at the root node.

-If something other than the root path is requested, the root_node Directory is inspected and potentially a chain of `Directory` objects requested from *DirectoryService*. [^n+1query]
+If something other than the root of the store path is requested, like for example `maintainers/maintainer-list.nix`, the root_node Directory is inspected and potentially a chain of `Directory` objects requested from *DirectoryService*. [^n+1query].

 When the desired file is reached, the *BlobService* can be used to read the contents of this file, and return it back to the evaluator.